Azure/autorest.powershell/docs/directives.md

 The name and description are optional.
 They are currently unused properties that may be used in documentation generation in the future.

 ### Default Values
 For parameters, you can declare a default value script that will run to set the value for the parameter if it is not provided.
-Once this is declared for a parameter, that parameter will be made optional at build-time.
-For example:
+Once this is declared for a parameter, that parameter will be made optional (unless there are other constraints).
 ```yaml $false
 # The script should return a value for the parameter.
 directive: